 In this scientific age, it is easy to feel that the explanation just given explains everything about what being the mouthpiece of the Delphic Oracle was like.
 It’s easy to think that she was equivalent to a glue-sniffer, or someone high on Mescalun or some other substance.

 But that would miss the point about what the women took themselves to be doing as they sat on that tripod.
 They had prepared carefully for the event (which took place once a month during the warmer part of the year).
 They had fasted.
 They had gone through various purification rituals.
 And as they sat on that tripod, in that darkened room, with a laurel held in one hand and a small bowl of water in the other, they expected that the god Apollo would reveal himself to them, and give sage advice to whoever might appear.

 Strangely enough, it mostly seemed to work.
 It probably helped that the women chosen for the task were well-educated and intelligent, so that in their semi-inebriated state they were able to reply in classical hexameters.
 It was probably necessary to have the priests of Apollo hovering nearby should something go wrong.
 But what I am trying to say here is that it is unfair to dismiss these women as akin to glue-sniffers.
 People sniffing glue are not usually planning to meet the god Apollo and use his wise counsel for the benefit of society.

-What is key here, is what people’s expectations are.
+What is key here, is people’s expectations.
 Because, as I am fond of reminding my friends, we all possess an extraordinarily powerful machine in our heads.
-And expectations filter experience.
+And the expectations produced by that over-powerful machine filter experience.
 Expectations can turn a tawdry quest for a high into something profound that still resonates thousands of years after the event.
 And William J. Broad is careful to spell out that point at the end of his wonderful book.
 Five stars.